M-u-r-a-r-i/EcoLearn/README.md

   exception + a pinned light base in `.streamlit/config.toml`).
 - **Reactive-rerun model.** Streamlit re-runs the whole script on every interaction.
 Long work must never live in a click handler; we use state-flip-then-rerun and pin results in `session_state`.
-State is per-session and resets on a hard browser reload.
-- **Not a production web framework.** No real auth, client-side routing, or component encapsulation.
-The `platform_api` boundary exists precisely so the UI can later be swapped for Next.js with zero backend changes.
 </details>

 <details>